Paulo Leminskitranslated by Chris Daniels

 but the charm

-one of these days i wanna be
+one of these days i wanna bea great english poet

 of the last century